tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 $ R
 ```

 If you see this (or similar), then R is installed and you can proceed.
+You should a version at least as new as that listed below.

 ```
 $ R